Mucha Habermann disease

 Mucha-Habermann disease, also known as pityriasis lichenoides et varioliformis acuta or PLEVA, is a rare skin disorder.
 The lesions most often appear on the trunk and the arms and legs.
 Lesions tend to develop in small groups.
 Mucha-Habermann disease most often affects children or young adults.
 A more severe variant of this disorder, known as febrile ulceronecrotic Mucha-Habermann disease, can cause life-threatening complications in adults.
 The exact cause of Mucha-Habermann disease is unknown.

 Mucha-Habermannn is considered to be the acute end of a spectrum of skin disease known as pityriasis lichenoides.
-The less severe end is known as pityriasis lichenoides chronica.
+The more chronic end is known as pityriasis lichenoides chronica.
 In some cases, the term Mucha-Habermann disease may be used to denote the entire spectrum.

 One AMS Circle